 Instead, it would be best to focus on crucial company milestones to launch new stationery.
 Hand them out during conferences, seminars, appraisals, etc. Or you could create personalized stationery and give it to individual employees to celebrate their achievements.
 Don’t forget to showcase your stationery during client meetings as well.

 Don’t Ignore Packaging.

 Like stationery, well-designed packaging can be instrumental in bolstering your brand identity.
 The color, shape, layout, and design of your product packaging should be a reflection of your brand’s vision and values.

 For instance, if you want to project your brand to care for the environment, it’s a great idea to invest in sustainable packaging.
 Likewise, if you want consumers to perceive your brand as a quirky friend, adding funny quotes and one-liners on the packaging would be helpful.

 Ensure you stay abreast of the latest packaging trends and innovations and keep an eye on your competitors.
 As the process of designing packaging can be time-consuming and tiring, it’s better to let professionals do it for you.
 Companies such as Zenpack can help you design the packaging that matches the best with your brand and stands out among the competitors.
 Also, this strategy will only work when you’re selling a tangible product that needs physical packaging.

 Unless you’re living under a rock in 2021, you already know that a solid and active online presence is crucial for branding.
 Your company website and social media profiles to email signature and newsletters – make sure every aspect of your online presence aligns with the brand image you want to create.

-Whether you’re running a local fashion boutique or a global corporation, it’s necessary to breathe life into your brand.
+Whether running a local fashion boutique or a global corporation, it’s necessary to breathe life into your brand.
 Otherwise, your business will fail to outpace competitors and find its footing.
 The key is to create a remarkable brand persona and showcase it across all your online and offline communication channels.